liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 In addition to ranks, you can also choose labels for certain users to have displayed in their profiles as shown by the Message Boards application.
-The labels correspond to memberships the users have in @product_name@.
+The labels correspond to memberships the users have in @product@.
 Below are examples of using the label *Moderator*.
 The Moderator label in this configuration is applied for anyone who is a part of any of the Message Boards Administrator groups: the site role, the organization, the organization role,